TobiasBonifay/TobiasBonifay/README.md

 # Hi, I'm Tobias Bonifay
-_Student in 5th year of engineering school at [Polytech Nice](https://polytech.univ-cotedazur.fr)_<br>
+_Old student in engineering school at [Polytech Nice](https://polytech.univ-cotedazur.fr)_<br>
 _Specialized in Software Design_

 ## Who am I?

 An engineering student hailing from Nice, France.
-Currently, I am 22 years old and thriving to grasp every opportunity that can enhance my skills in Java.
+Currently, I am 23 years old and thriving to grasp every opportunity that can enhance my skills in Java.

 I'm enthusiastic about any potential opportunities or projects that involve Java development.